lainio/err2/README.md

 . ./set-path.sh
 migrate.sh -o
 ```

+Tip!
 If you have several migration issues, it's usually enough that you run e.g.
 `migrate.sh -o` once.

 ## Assertion (design by contract)